Chris Singleton (basketball, born 1989)

-Christopher Carl Singleton Jr. (born November 21, 1989) is an American professional basketball player for Anadolu Efes of the Turkish Basketball Super League and the EuroLeague.
-Listed at 6'9" (2.06 m), he plays as a power forward and small ball center.
+Christopher Carl Singleton Jr. (born November 21, 1989) is an American former professional basketball player.
+Listed at 6'9" (2.06 m), he played as a power forward and small ball center.
 He played college basketball for the Florida State Seminoles.

 High school career

 Singleton attended both Cherokee High School and Dunwoody High School.

 Considered a five-star recruit by Rivals.com, Singleton was listed as the No. 3 small forward and the No. 12 player in the nation in 2008.

 College career

 Singleton played three years of college basketball for Florida State University's Seminoles, where he earned ACC Defensive Player of the Year honors in 2011.
 After losing in the Sweet Sixteen of the 2011 NCAA Tournament, Singleton decided to leave FSU and declared himself eligible for the 2011 NBA draft.

 Professional career

 On June 23, 2011, Singleton was selected by the Washington Wizards with the 18th overall pick in the 2011 NBA draft.
 On December 9, 2011, he signed with the Wizards.
-On March 22, 2012, he tied his career high 16 points in an 83-85 loss to the Indiana Pacers.
+On March 22, 2012, he tied his career high 16 points in an 83–85 loss to the Indiana Pacers.

 On September 5, 2014, Singleton signed with the Indiana Pacers.
 However, he was later waived by the Pacers on October 25, 2014.
 On October 31, 2014, he signed with the Jiangsu Dragons of the Chinese Basketball Association.
 In December 2014, he left Jiangsu after appearing in 17 games.
 On January 23, 2015, he was acquired by the Oklahoma City Blue of the NBA Development League.

 On September 24, 2015, Singleton signed with the Russian team Lokomotiv Kuban for the 2015–16 season.
 In June 2016, he signed in China with the Anhui Dragons for the 2016 NBL season, where he won the championship and was named finals MVP.

 On July 1, 2016, Singleton signed a one-year deal (with a team option for a second year) with Greek club Panathinaikos.

 On July 17, 2018, Singleton signed a one-year deal with FC Barcelona Lassa of the Liga ACB and the EuroLeague.

-On September 10, 2019, he signed with Anadolu Efes of the Turkish Super League.
+On September 10, 2019, Singleton signed with Anadolu Efes of the Turkish Super League.
+On June 21, 2023, he mutually parted ways with the Turkish powerhouse after three-and-a-half successful seasons.